texastribune/data-visuals-guides/kit-setup.md

 </div>
 ```

 You'll want to use the `static.html` boilerplate.
-(They already include the code above for embedding an Illustrator graphic.)
+(It already includes the code above for embedding an Illustrator graphic.)

 ### Creating a scripted graphic (D3)

 We also use D3 for some of our charts.
 For these, it's best to start with `index.html` and add your D3 code to `renderGraphic()` in `graphic.js`.

-There are several ways to import data to use in the JS.
+There are several ways to import data into the JS.

+**Method 1: Use the window.DATA variable**

+**Method 2: Import the path to the data**

+**Method 2: Use loadJsonScript**

 For these, you will be using the [loadJsonScript](https://github.com/texastribune/newsapps-dailies/blob/master/graphic-dallas-teacher-pay-2019-03/app/scripts/utils/load-json-script.js) function to load in the data from our json file in the data directory.